 Keyword Research is all about finding the intentions of the users to use search engines.
-What exactly the users are searching for your topic are your keywords.
+What exactly are the users searching for your topic?
+Are your keywords?

-It would help if you did proper research to find valuable keywords related to your topic before starting your website.
+You need to do proper research to find valuable keywords related to your topic before starting your website.

 Even if you already have a website and content on it, you can optimize it by using the correct keywords.